GDP per capita in Italy

 Italy - GDP per capita (Euros)

-All told, domestic demand excluding stocks contributed plus 0.2 percentage points to growth in Q1, mirroring Q4’s result.
-That said, destocking was the elephant in the room.
-Stock variation detracted 0.6 percentage points from quarter-on-quarter growth, further down from the previous quarter’s minus 0.4 percentage-point contribution to growth.
-A worsening general economic performance and a darkening outlook for domestic demand likely prompted companies to discard of accumulated inventories.
+All told, domestic demand excluding stocks contributed 0.3 percentage points to growth in Q2, a notch above Q1’s 0.2 percentage-point contribution.
+That said, destocking was again the elephant in the room.
+Stock variation detracted 0.3 percentage points from quarter-on-quarter growth, despite improving from the previous quarter’s 0.7 percentage-point subtraction.
+A lackluster general economic performance and a darkening outlook for domestic demand likely prompted companies to continue lightening warehouses.

-Withering domestic demand will weigh on the economy in 2019.
-Muted productivity gains and lethargic job creation due to less flexible recruitment rules will hit private consumption, while political uncertainty, a less favorable tax regime and anemic credit growth will hamper capital spending.
+Withering domestic demand will continue to weigh on the economy this year.
+Muted productivity gains and slow job creation due to less flexible recruitment rules will restrain private consumption, while policy uncertainty, an unfavorable tax regime and anemic credit growth will hamper capital spending.
 On top of that, long-standing problems weigh on Italy’s outlook, including a mountainous debt-to-GDP ratio, a slow judicial system, high taxes and cumbersome bureaucracy.
-Consequently, FocusEconomics panelists project the economy to grow just 0.1% in 2019, which is unchanged from last month’s projection, and 0.6% in 2020.
-Downside risks stem from uncertainties surrounding the government’s stability and continuous clashes with the European Commission over the direction of its economic program.
-The resurgence of financial turbulence, coupled with the country’s sizeable fiscal deficit and fragile banking system, also cloud the outlook.
+Consequently, FocusEconomics panelists project the economy to grow just 0.1% in 2019, which is unchanged from last month’s projection, and 0.5% in 2020.
+Downside risks stem from uncertainties surrounding the new government’s ability to deliver market-friendly policies and implement long-overdue liberalizing reforms.
+The resurgence of financial turbulence, coupled with the country’s sizeable fiscal deficit and fragile banking system, remains a risk in the background.